technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 18 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

 ![A screenshot of a computer Description automatically generated](./media/media18/image18.png)

-12. From the left navigation, select **Connection references** and then select **Microsoft Dataverse**.

-13. In the edit box that opens, select the connection that you created from the Connection dropdown menu.
+12. In the edit box that opens, select the connection that you created from the **Connection** dropdown menu.

 14. Select **Save**.